krsilveira/README-Generator/README.md

 ## Description

-The project is designed to automatically generate a README file
+The project is designed to automatically generate a README file using inquirer to gather the Users input.
+This project demonstartes my current knowledge of Javascript, here are the higlighted proficicies:
+* NODEjs
+* installing node packages/libary/enviorment
+* inquirer and fs
+* arrow functions
+* modularization
+* function calls

 ## Table of Contents